 During the Soviet period, Zlatoust became an industrial city, which specialized in metallurgy, mechanical engineering, tool-making, food production, and other industries.
 Zlatoust is one of the centers of artistic engraving on metal in Russia.
-Traditionally, such engravings were done on weapons, such as knives and swords; however, during Soviet period the engraving was shifted onto decorative metal
+Traditionally, such engravings were done on weapons, such as knives and swords; however, during the Soviet period, the engraving was shifted onto decorative metal.

-In the beginning of the 19th century, an arms factory was constructed there which began to produce sabres and swords.
+At the beginning of the 19th century, an arms factory was constructed there which began to produce sabers and swords.
 Famous artists Ivan Bushuyev and Ivan Boyarshinov left us unique patterns of cold-steel decorated with engravings.
-Flying winged horse was a favorite element of many of Bushuyev’s engravings, so he was given a nickname Ivan the Wingy (Ivanko Krylatko).
+The flying winged horse was a favorite element of many of Bushuyev’s engravings, so he was given a nickname Ivan the Wingy (Ivanko Krylatko).
 Since then, a pegasus was an emblem of the town.